cloudguy9/discord-webclient/README.md

 <!-- https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#alerts -->
 > [!CAUTION]
 > Some users reported that doing actions like joining servers, send friend request, etc, will get your account a violation for spamming.
-Be careful when using this as it may get your account banned!
+Be careful when using this as it may get your account disabled!
 >
 > discord-webclient violates Discord's Terms of services, use it at your own risk!